SamMCast/violent-python3/README.md

 ### Victim Machine Notes
 - Operating System is Ubuntu 18.04
 - Exists an ftp server in order to complete chapter 1.
 In this case, I used an [vsftpd](https://en.wikipedia.org/wiki/Vsftpd) server.
 For the purposes of following the book I just used the default configuration, i.e. ```sudo apt update && sudo apt install vsftpd -y```.
+- Removed SHA512 option in ```/etc/pam.d/common-password``` file.
+This allows for passwd program to use crypt function by default.

 ### Attacker Machine Notes
  - a Kali Linux machine